-The Transition to Recovery program (TRec) is an intensive community outreach mental health program that aims to assist people to transition to the community following an acute episode of mental illness and to prevent relapse.
+The Transition to Recovery program (TRec) is an intensive community outreach mental health program to assist people to transition to the community following an acute episode of mental illness and to prevent relapse.

 The program works with people to maximise their potential for recovery and independence following discharge from hospital or who require additional support in the community to manage sub-acute symptoms to prevent hospitalisation.